Lady Gabriella Kingston: Personal life

 For three years in the early 2000s, she dated journalist Aatish Taseer.
 The two met when she was an undergraduate at Brown University and he was a graduate of Amherst College working for Time magazine.
-In 2018, he wrote a controversial article about his relationship with Lady Gabriella and the royal family for Vanity Fair.
+In 2018, he wrote a controversial article about their relationship and the royal family for Vanity Fair.

-Lady Gabriella's engagement to Dean Close School alumnus and Bristol University graduate Thomas Henry Robin Kingston (22 June 1978 – 25 February 2024) was announced by Buckingham Palace on 19 September 2018.
-He was part of the diplomatic missions unit of the Foreign Office and between 2003 and 2006 was stationed in Baghdad, where he served as a project manager for the International Centre for Reconciliation.
-Upon his return to Britain, he pursued a career in financing, assuming different positions such as equity analyst for Schroders, managing director of Voltan Capital Management, and director of Devonport Capital.
-Thomas and Lady Gabriella became engaged on the Isle of Sark in August 2018.
-The wedding took place at St George's Chapel, Windsor Castle, on 18 May 2019 and was attended by Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
+Gabriella's engagement to Thomas Henry Robin Kingston (22 June 1978 – 25 February 2024), a Dean Close School alumnus and University of Bristol graduate, was announced by Buckingham Palace on 19 September 2018.
+He was part of the diplomatic missions unit of the Foreign Office and, between 2003 and 2006, was stationed in Baghdad, where he served as a project manager for the International Centre for Reconciliation.
+After returning to Britain, he pursued a career in finance, holding positions including equity analyst for Schroders, managing director of Voltan Capital Management, and director of Devonport Capital.
+The couple became engaged on the Isle of Sark in August 2018.
+Their wedding took place at St George's Chapel, Windsor Castle, on 18 May 2019, and was attended by Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
 The bride wore a Luisa Beccaria design.

-Her husband died on 25 February 2024, aged 45, from a self-inflicted gunshot while under the adverse effects of antidepressants.
+Her husband died by suicide on 25 February 2024, aged 45, from a self-inflicted gunshot wound to the head, while under the adverse effects of antidepressants.